tom-malaeasy/Audio2Blender/README.md

 ![Au2Bl banner github](https://github.com/user-attachments/assets/c43726a1-5a7f-4eb3-bfc4-b1c3558c395a)

 ⚠️ IMPORTANT!
-Download au2bl.zip from Realease panel on the right ➔ ➔ ➔ (Audio2Blender 0.1)
+Download au2bl.zip from Realease panel on the right ➔ ➔ ➔ (Audio2Blender 0.1) Latest

 Downloading au2bl.zip from the main ⬆︎⬆︎⬆︎ will not work!